awakenedhaki/masterR/playground/toy_data/README.md

   - You can have `aes` in the call to `ggplot` and `geom_...`.
   - `fill=..count..` shades your plot according to *density*
   - `labs` is an all in one way of adding a title, x-label, and y-label
-  - `bins` lets you specify how many *bins* you want your histogram to have.
+  - `bins` let’s you specify how many *bins* you want your histogram to have.
 You can be more specific and assigned a vector to `breaks`, giving you more control over how your histogram will look.